AppleDash/aoc-2024/README.md

 ## Day 2
 These solutions are in Rust.
 I'd say I am intermediate at Rust, but it's been a little while since I've written any.
 Rust is just as good as I remember.

+## Day 3
+These solutions are in Python.
+Python is one of my first programming languages from way back in 2012 or so.
+This isn't the cleanest code but I wrote it quick and it works.